MHCommunity/mousehunt-improved/README.md

 - Better King's Reward
   - Updates the style of the King's Reward image to match the background.
   - Makes the input box for the King's Reward larger.
-  - Automatically closes the succes message.
+  - Automatically closes the success message.

 - Better Maps
   - Adds a variety of features to maps.